My Peru travel summary:

 Population: 34 million (2022)

-- A 50-kilometers hike at altitudes reaching 4,000 meters along the Inca Trail to reach the hidden city of Machu Picchu.
+- Walking the Inca Trail to the hidden city of Machu Picchu.

 - Magic in the air: condors flying over Colca Canyon.

-- Navigating to Uros Islands made of totora reeds on Lake Titicaca – the highest navigable lake in the world.
+- Navigating on Lake Titicaca – the highest navigable lake in the world.

 - Driving a car from Quito to Lima and back, stopping in Huaraz and Chiclayo.

-- Exploring Northern Peru on a family trip in 2019: Máncora, Lord of Sipan Museum, Catarata la Chinata.
+- Exploring Northern Peru in 2019: Máncora, Lord of Sipan Museum, Catarata la Chinata.

-- Navigating Amazon River from Yurimaguas through Iquitos to Las Tres fronteras.
+- Navigating the Amazon River from Yurimaguas to Las Tres Fronteras.

-The third largest country in South America is known in primarily as the successor to the magnificent Inca civilization, the natural beauty of Colca Canyon, vast rainforest of Amazon River, the world’s highest navigable Lake Titicaca, Nazca lines, many other natural beauties and some great museums in the capital Lima.
+The third-largest country in South America is known as the successor to the Inca civilization and for its natural wonders.
+Some of these include Colca Canyon, the Amazon rainforest, Lake Titicaca, the Nazca Lines, and museums in Lima.

 I visited Peru on many occasions for different purposes: